6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Dental Bonding

-For a simple and small chip in your tooth, your dentist will suggest dental bonding.
-This versatile dental treatment is commonly used for less complicated chips.
-It is very affordable and your dentist can complete the treatment in a single day.
 Your dentist will apply the composite resin directly to the tooth and sculpt it into the desired shape by hand.
-However, the bonding material is not permanent and your dentist will need to replace it every three to ten years.
+However, the bonding material is not permanent.
+Your dentist will need to replace it every three to ten years.

 Porcelain Veneers